-The Board must receive a written notice of appeal within 30 calendar days of the date on which the Commissioner's decision was filed with the Board.
-Appeals filed after 30 calendar days will be rejected.
+The Board must receive a written appeal within 30 days of the date on which the Commissioner's decision was filed with the Board.
+Appeals filed after 30 calendar days of the date on which the Commissioner's decision was filed with the Board will be rejected.